kaiosilveira/refactoring/README.md

 - [Encapsulate collection](https://github.com/kaiosilveira/encapsulate-collection-refactoring): Sometimes our code already has a good level of encapsulation: we have classes protecting the access to records and we are providing getters and setters when appropriate.
 Then, it turns out that one of these getters is returning a collection.
 Providing raw access to our original nested data structures can be tricky[<sup>[1]</sup>](https://github.com/kaiosilveira/encapsulate-variable-refactoring/tree/099d816c773ebb72232cb1f0744e32bfbf300628#example-2-complex-objects), as unwanted side effects can creep up as hard-to-debug problems.
 This refactoring provides general guidelines on how to avoid this problem.

+- [Replace primitive with object](https://github.com/kaiosilveira/replace-primitive-with-object-refactoring): Often enough, we start modeling things as simple data records, such strings and numbers, just to find out later that it wasn't really that "simple".
+This phenomenae often leads us to implement duplicated code throughout the codebase, specially to perform validations and comparisons.
+This refactoring helps refactoring in these embarassing situations.

 ## Appendix: Useful commands

 - fetch all submodules after cloning this repository for the first time in a machine: